mvoemel/ml-training-queue/README.md

 A simple web application for managing and queuing machine learning training jobs on GPU/CPU resources.

 **Disclaimer**: In this application authentication and input validation is not implemented.
 Thus you should never use it in a production environment as it is not save to run it exposed to third party users.
+The Docker socket is mounted, thus be cautious about what training scripts you run.

 ## Features

-- Upload training jobs as ZIP files containing dataset, train.py, and requirements.txt
+- Upload training jobs as ZIP files containing `dataset`, `train.py`, and `requirements.txt`
 - Select GPU or CPU for training
-- Choose Docker image (PyTorch, TensorFlow, etc.)
+- Choose Docker image (`pytorch/pytorch:latest`, `tensorflow/tensorflow:latest`, etc.)
 - Automatic job queue management
 - Real-time console output streaming
-- Download trained models
+- Download trained models (contains everything in the `/output/` directory of set job)
+- Cancel `pending` or `running` jobs
 - GPU monitoring and utilization tracking
-- Parallel job execution on different resources
+- Parallel job execution on different resources (CPU, GPU 0, GPU 1, etc.)

 ## Project Structure